initios/initios-yeoman/README.md

 npm link
 ```

-Yeoman will now recognize the package, just run yo initios-frontend
+Yeoman will now recognize the package, just run yo initios-yeoman
 from another folder and you can test this generator on local.

 Workaround: If "npm link" is not working for you try with